jetthoughts/jt.github.io/_posts/blog/2014-08-27-5-steps-to-add-remote-modals-to-your-rails-app.markdown

 *Note: I am using [bootstrap](http://getbootstrap.com/javascript/#modals) modals here but this solution can be adopted to any js modals implementations.*

-You can find the working demo here [source code on github](http://remote-modals-demo.herokuapp.com/)
+You can find the working demo here. [source code on github](http://remote-modals-demo.herokuapp.com/)

 ####**Step 1.
 Modify your layout files**